walmartlabs/concord-website/docs/processes-v2/flows.md

 In the example above, each item is processed in parallel in a separate OS thread.

-The `parallelWithItems` syntax is supported for the same steps as `withItems`: tasks, flow calls, groups of steps, etc.
+The parallel `loop` syntax is supported for the same steps as `loop`: tasks, flow calls, groups of steps, etc.

 ## Error Handling